Quick Links

 I have completed my Masters degree in Management and Bachelors degree in Finance and Accounting.
 I also have several years of experience in the area of recruitment and Human Resources.
 I will try to put in all my skills and expertise to help the school continue to grow.

-Dean Benoit Head Teacher C S FSP 2/6 HT of School, Sept 2023
+Dean Benoit Head Teacher Ex-Officio HT of School, Sept 2024

 Fola Omoniwa Co-opted